“Groups run by and for women are our psychic turf;

-Which is why I have committed to hosting two BoboMama (in person) circles a month and one virtual circle a month.
-All women from all walks and every stage of life are welcome.
+Which is why I have committed to hosting two BoboMama (in-person) circles a month and one virtual circle a month.
+All (those who identify as) women from all walks and every stage of life are welcome.
 No experience is necessary.

 I would love you to join me!